-• Take-it-Home (80 pts)
+Take-it-Home (80 pts)

-These exercises may or may not get completed in class and are assigned for homework.
+These exercises are assigned for homework.
 They are due at the beginning of the next class.
-Takeit-home exercises will not be accepted late unless they are accompanied by a late coupon.
+Take-it-home exercises will not be accepted late (even in case of an absence) unless they are accompanied by a late coupon.
 You will be given 4 late coupons at the beginning of the quarter to use when needed.